Trump administration takes first steps in easing sanctions on Syria

 Since Assad fell, Israel has launched hundreds of airstrikes and seized a U.N.-patrolled buffer zone in Syria.

-One of the most difficult penalty to lift could be the Caesar Syria Civilian Protection Act, a wide-reaching set of sanctions passed by Congress in response to alleged war crimes by Assad’s government.
+One of the most difficult penalties to lift could be the Caesar Syria Civilian Protection Act, a wide-reaching set of sanctions passed by Congress in response to alleged war crimes by Assad’s government.

 It specifically blocks post-war reconstruction, and although it can be waived for 180 days by executive order, investors are likely to be wary of reconstruction projects when sanctions could be reinstated after six months.